 Physical and health education: MYP physical and health education aims to empower students to understand and appreciate the value of being physically active while developing the motivation for making healthy and informed life choices.
 To this end, physical and health education courses foster the development of knowledge, skills and attitudes contributing to a balanced and healthy lifestyle.

 Students engaged in physical and health education will explore a variety of concepts that help foster an awareness of physical development and health perspectives, as well as positive social interaction.
 Physical activity and health are of central importance to human identity and global communities, creating meaningful connections among people, nations, cultures and the natural world.
 Through physical and health education, students learn to appreciate and respect the ideas of others, and develop effective collaboration and communication skills.
 This subject area also offers many opportunities to build positive interpersonal relationships that can help students to develop a sense of social responsibility and intercultural understanding.

-GEMS World Academy Chicago launches its Upper School program in the fall of 2017, providing students an inquiry-based, college-prep curriculum that will prepare them not just for success at top colleges and universities, but also for leadership roles in our increasingly connected world.
+GEMS World Academy Chicago launched its elite high-school program in the fall of 2017, providing students an inquiry-based, college-prep curriculum that prepares them not just for success at top colleges and universities, but also for leadership roles in our increasingly connected world.
 Upper School students complete the MYP, which runs through 10th grade, and they finish their GEMS journey with the rigorous International Baccalaureate Diploma Program (DP).
 GEMS World Academy Chicago is a candidate school for the DP.
 We our proud to offer our students a truly exceptional full-continuum IB education experience.

 To complete our preschool-through-Grade-12 learning community, GEMS is constructing a state-of-the-art Upper School adjacent to the existing Lower School building.
 The Upper School building will provide an exceptionally innovative and forward-thinking learning environment for our students.
 Go here for more information about this exciting project.